agrc/gis.utah.gov/_posts/2022-08-05-utah-sgid-statewide-roads-data-layer-updates-08052022.md

 - **Washington County:** Obtained roads data on 07/21/2022.
 Previous update was on 06/15/2022.
 - **Weber County:** Obtained roads data on 07/15/2022.
 Previous update was on 06/15/2022.

-Note: Data was requested but not received for Daggett County.

 #### UDOT Route System

 - Visit the [SGID LRS page]({% link data/transportation/roads-system/index.html %}#HighwayLinearReferencingSystemRoutes) for information on UDOT's Advanced LRS (ALRS) data.